 (Do not do this!
 We’re joking!)

-Peter demonstrates his sense of humor and perhaps an overly-frugal plan for replacing our captain’s chairs!
+Peter demonstrates his sense of humor and perhaps an overly-frugal (and highly unsafe) plan for replacing our captain’s chairs!

-Here are our new Villa Integrity captain’s chairs, fully installed (once Peter to stopped goofing around):
+Here are the new Villa Integrity captain’s chairs, fully installed (once Peter stopped goofing around):

-Our beautiful new captain’s chairs! (you can also get a glimpse of our new roll-down window shades).
-Keeping our RV as new as possible just makes our home more comfortable.
+Beautiful new captain’s chairs!
+(You can also get a glimpse of the new roll-down window shades).
+Keeping our motorhome as new as possible made our home more comfortable for us and was a great benefit to the new owners when we sold it!

 Where to Buy New Motorhome Captain’s Chairs

-We chose Bradd & Hall for their high quality RV furniture and dedication to customer service, and we highly recommend them.
-Even if you’re not planning to be in the Elkhart area, they ship just about anything they carry just about anywhere you’re likely to be RVing.
+As we mentioned above, we chose Bradd & Hall for their high-quality RV furniture and dedication to customer service, and we highly recommend them.
+Even if you’re not planning to be in the Elkhart area, they ship pretty much anything they carry to just about anywhere you’re likely to be RVing.

 Have You Replaced Your RV Captain’s Chairs?